 As expected, you want to scribe some creativity and patterns on the fabrics, I reckon that the rotary cutter is one of the essential sewing tools you will have to fall in love with to make your dream a reality.

 In addition, it also comes in different sizes such as those with smaller blades and larger blades.
 The smaller blades are good for cutting smaller curves while the larger blades rotary cutter can be trusted for cutting large curves.

 Hand Sewing Needles

 Hand sewing needles are your companion as a beginner.
 The hand sewing needles come in different size and the size determines the type of fabrics it would be used for.
 On the pack are two numbers indicating the needle size both in the American and the European measurement.

-The smaller number indicates that the needle is fine and are suitable for sewing fabrics such as silk, while the larger numbers are for heavy-weight fabrics.
-An example of a measurement which read 80/12 would be interpreted such that the 80 represents the European dimension broken down into 0.8mm in diameter while the 12 is the American representation of the needle size.
+The smaller number indicates that the needle is fine and is suitable for sewing fabrics such as silk, while the larger numbers are for heavy-weight fabrics.
+An example of a measurement that read 80/12 would be interpreted such that the 80 represents the European dimension broken down into 0.8mm in diameter while the 12 is the American representation of the needle size.
 The American measurement ranges from 8 to 19.

 In addition, sewing needles come with different hole sizes hence, you should watch out for the needle hole while choosing your desired thread.

 A thimble is similar to a bucket.
 Its usage is most common when using hand to sew.
 A thimble is an attractive object that can be in the form of a metal, plastic or perhaps leather.
 Thimbles are designed for a specific purpose; to protect your hands against getting injured while sewing garments with your hands.